-The regulatory vacuum: why the Anthropic-Pentagon dispute is a story about Congress, not corporate defiance
+Why the Anthropic-Pentagon rupture is not corporate defiance

 On February 27, 2026, the Trump administration designated Anthropic — the American AI company behind Claude — a “Supply-Chain Risk to National Security.”
-The designation, previously reserved for foreign adversaries such as Kaspersky Labs and Chinese semiconductor suppliers, was triggered by Anthropic’s refusal to remove two restrictions from its $200 million Pentagon contract: a prohibition on the use of its AI for mass domestic surveillance of Americans, and a prohibition on fully autonomous weapons systems operating without human oversight.
+The designation was triggered by Anthropic’s refusal to remove two safeguards from its $200 million Pentagon contract: one barring the use of its AI for mass domestic surveillance of Americans, and one barring fully autonomous weapons systems operating without human oversight.

-Within hours, OpenAI secured its own Pentagon deal for classified networks, reportedly under terms that included the same two safety provisions Anthropic had been punished for defending.
+Within hours of the standoff hitting the news, OpenAI secured its own Pentagon deal for classified networks, reportedly under terms that included the same two safety provisions Anthropic had been punished for defending.
+The same restrictions were accepted from one company and held against the other.
 The apparent contradiction was striking, but the public discourse that followed missed the deeper structural issue entirely.

 Media coverage, government rhetoric, and public debate converged on a single framing: should a private company or the federal government decide how military AI is used?
 This framing is not merely reductive.
 It is dangerous, because it erases the institution that should be making these decisions: the United States Congress.